MaTriXy/blog/source/_posts/2013-09-25-getting-started-with-git.markdown

 published: false
 ---

+{% note %}

 This is the second post in my Start to Finish series.
-You can check out my first post introducing the series and my tools [here](/blog/2013/09/25/developing-an-android-app-start-to-finish/).
+You can check out my first post introducing the series and my tools <a href="/blog/2013/09/25/developing-an-android-app-start-to-finish/">here</a>.

+{% endnote %}

 # What is SCM?